 We believe in supporting diversity in thoughts and experiences in the talks and speakers we select for SeaGL.

 We believe in creating and protecting a SeaGL environment that welcomes all people in safety and comfort.

 How are these values reflected in how we operate as program committee members and reviewers?
 There could be many different ways, obviously, but here are some examples of what we will do our best to do:

-- Seek out unreached/underrepresented/underserved communities and help them to propose talks.
+- Seek out unreached/underrepresented/underserved communities and advocate for them and their talks

-- Do our best to do all initial reviews blind, within the non-blind constraints of the system.
+- Do our best to do all initial reviews without knowing who submitted them, within the constraints of the system

 We’re all pleased to have the opportunity to serve the SeaGL community and share this Code of Practice with you.
 It’s our hope that we can serve as a model for other free and open source events, who can publish their own Codes of Practice.